 This approach is scalable and adapts to any future changes to categories and departments.
 At the same time, keeps the logic simple, concise and sustainable!
 And just 2 elements to handle 906 Categories!

-Here are few more examples, where such situations are common:
+Here are a few more examples, where such situations are common:

 A grid with sortable column headers, where the column header text or their number could vary from time to time.
 These column header elements can be saved as a sample element and update as per the Similar Element concept.